 MP for Dewsbury and Batley

-Declares five financial interests: two miscellaneous entries; one donations and other support (including loans) for activities as an MP; a shareholding; and visits outside the UK.
+Declares five financial interests, including miscellaneous entries; donations and other support for MP activities; shareholdings; and visits outside the UK.

 Generated 21 February 2026